 - Contact hours

-- lectures: 1 hour per week; labs/tutorials: 2 hours per week
+- lectures: 1 hour per week; labs/Practical Classes: 2 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.